Syria bombards Homs; West scrambles for new strategy

 IRON FIST

-Activists said there had been explosions in the Khalidiya, Baba Amro, Bayada and Bab Dreib neighborhoods of Homs.
+Activists said there had been explosions in the Khalidiya, Baba Amro, Bayada and Bab Dreib neighbourhoods of Homs.

 "They want to drive the Free Syrian Army out," said Baba Amro resident Hussein Nader by telephone, referring to the force of army deserters and rebels who have held parts of Homs for months.
 "Rockets are falling seconds apart on the same target."